 - Keep your insurance updated: Ensure your insurance is updated so that your primary care visits remain covered.
 You must provide your insurance information to your doctor’s office before your visit.

 The frequency of seeing a primary care physician for adults can vary depending on age, health status, and medical history.
 Generally, it’s a good idea to see your primary care doctor at least once a year for a checkup, even if you’re feeling healthy.

 In addition to annual checkups, you should see your primary care doctor if you experience any new or concerning symptoms.
-This can include things like chest pain, shortness of breath, or persistent headaches.
+This can include chest pain, shortness of breath, or persistent headaches.
 Your doctor can help determine the cause of your symptoms and provide appropriate treatment.